mikrosimage/sequenceparser/README.md

 # SequenceParser

-SequenceParser library is a C++ library to detect sequences, files and folders.
+SequenceParser library is a library to detect sequences, files and folders.

+#### Basics
+* C++ library
+* Java and Python bindings generated with SWIG
+* multiplateform (Linux, MAC, Windows)
+* the main idea is to handle ambiguous cases of sequence detection with options when browse disk

 #### Licence
 See [**COPYING.md**](COPYING.md)